JieyuWu/ToyotaMod/General-Terms.md

 # discord terms and abbreviations
 Term | Abbreviation | Definition
 --- | --- | ---
-Driver Monitoring | DM | The camera monitoring the face Direct Messaging | DM (PM preferred to avoid confusion with driver monitoring) | sending a private message to an individual on Discord
+Direct Message | DM (PM preferred to avoid confusion with driver monitoring) | Sending a private message to an individual on Discord.
-Fingerprint | FP | Unique identification of a specific automobile make Fingerprint Version 2 | FPv2 | Version 2 of the unique identification of a specific automobile make Firmware | FW | Computer programs contained contained in a hardware device
+Driver Monitoring | DM | The camera monitoring the face Fingerprint | FP | Unique identification of a specific automobile make Fingerprint Version 2 | FPv2 | Version 2 of the unique identification of a specific automobile make Private Message | PM | Private message to an individual on Discord Firmware | FW | Computer programs contained contained in a hardware device